 The Professional Bowling balls don’t hook well, especially if you are a beginner.
 The Bowling balls you are using are created to slide well on the lane, as it will help in getting your strike.
 This is called the skid.
 It is recommended to decrease the ball’s surface to help with the skid and to get the ball to hook better.
 This can be done by spraying sandpaper or talcum powder on the ball.

-When the lanes break down, do you find it difficult to adjust with the lane?
+The lanes break down, do you find it difficult to adjust to the lane?